chrissix666/Jellyfin-Keyboard-LibraryNavigation/README.md

 ## 18. Pagination & scrolling — `bare` and `remote`

-*Note: with `preventSpaceScroll: "smart"` (the default, §1), plain spacebar scrolling still works exactly as it does in vanilla Jellyfin whenever you're not mid-command — it's fast and usually all you need.
-Everything below is for when you specifically want a precise, typed jump instead.*

 `page`/`pages` are interchangeable throughout this section.
 Lines marked with a leading `*` are the **ultra-lazy, and slightly dangerous** variant: a single bare word or number with no "page" prefix (`next`, `prev`, `up`, `down`, `top`, `bottom`, or a bare number like `21`/`45`).
 These follow the same fallback pattern from §2 — the navigation/scroll action is tried first, only falling back to a title search if it isn't available on the current page.
 It's the fastest thing to type, but also the one most likely to accidentally land you on a movie titled the same thing instead.
 If that risk bothers you, just add `page` in front and it's always unambiguous.

 ### Between library pages